 Once again, this all comes down to weighing the risks and benefits for each individual and Dr. Hughes is an expert at helping you understand all of these elements.

 Transumbilical Breast Augmentation (Through a Belly Button Incision, Only for Saline)

 This method involves making a hidden incision in the hood of the belly button (umbilicus).
 The great thing about this approach is the no one will know you had this done.
 Despite the naysayers, this technique allows for very precise pocket dissection.
 Most surgeons have never been trained nor have they performed this method and have no expertise or knowledge with regard to the procedure.
 Dr. Hughes offers all alternatives to breast augmentation so that each patient can have what each patient wants.
 This method has an extremely low rate of hematoma and infection.
 This method can be used for saline breast implants.

-Transaxillary Breast Augmentation
+Transaxillary Breast Augmentation (through the armpit)

 This route involves making an incision in the armpit (axilla).
 From this point a tunnel is created underneath the pectoralis major muscle and the implant is inserted through this tunnel.
 This procedure can be performed bluntly or under direct or endoscopic visualization.
 Both saline and silicone implants can be placed through this method.
 The rates of infection and capsular contracture may be higher for this method due to bacterial translocation from incision.